Trundicho/warp-reader-vaadin/README.md

 3. Start WarpReaderApplication class from your IDE.
 Spring-Boot Tomcat will be started.
 4. Open browser at localhost:8080 and use WarpReader

-### Installing and running warp-reader-ui-gwt

-1. Clone this repository
-2. In warp-reader pom.xml run `mvn clean install -Pwarp-reader-gwt`
-3. Start gwt application class from your IDE with maven plugins gwt:devmode
-4. Open browser at http://127.0.0.1:8888/ and use WarpReader

 ### Deployment

 Put the generated war files in your application server (Tomcat, Jetty) or run the spring-boot